adamsilver/fdpb/04-Login.md

 # A Login Form

-*As a user I want to login so that*, said nobody ever.
-Nobody wants to login in.
-They just have to for reasons of security.
-If everyone could access everyone elses things, it's safe to say there would be a problem.

-In the previous chapter, we navigated our way through the treacherous world of custom form components.
-I don't know about you, but I could do with an intermission.
-I can't think of a better way to do that, than with the inocuous and ubiquitous login form.
+‘As a user I want to sign in so that...’ said nobody, ever.

+Nobody *wants* to log (or sign) in to your service.
+They're forced to for security reasons.
+Otherwise, everyone could access everyone elses stuff.
+It would be like nobody having locks on their front door.

-Most sites have login forms but almost as many of them have UX failures.
-Social login hasn't helped matters either.
-Even for such a ubiquitous and simple form there's surprisingly a lot of issues that crop up.
-We'll disect each one of those, and solve them accordingly.
+Most sites have login forms, but almost as many of them have usability failures in some form or other.
+Social login, like signing in with Facebook, complicates matters further.
+For such a ubiquitous and seemingly simple feature, it's surprising how many issues crop up from site to site.

+This chapter is dedicated to disecting and remedying each of these issues one by one.
+By process of elimination, users will be left with a pleasant login form that just works.

 How it might look: